-2. You failed to start and / or grow your dang e-mail list with people who are actually interested.
+2. You failed to start and / or grow your e-mail list with people who are actually interested.

 Your e-mail list is your ONE direct connection that you have control over (because social media is constantly changing), and people are a lot more likely to see your e-mail then they are to see what you just posted on Facebook in the sea of 10 bazillion other Facebook notifications.

 Need MORE reasons why your email list should be your #1 priority?
 Read this post!

 And not only that, but you need to get people who are actually interested in the exact topic of whatever you'll be launching on your e-mail list.

 Because let's face it; getting e-mail subscribers is nice, but getting e-mail subscribers who are specifically interested in the topic of what you'll be offering is even better!

 And if starting + growing your email list with your ideal clients totally befuddles you, then I have a free thing to walk you through it all step-by-step. :-)